-The purpose of the old business session at the conference is to consider the motions contained in the Conference Agenda Report.
+The purpose of the CAR-related Discussion and Decisions session at the conference is to consider the motions contained in the Conference Agenda Report and any amendments to those motions.
 Items that appear in the Conference Agenda Report are ideally the result of lengthy discussion and input at the previous conference and throughout the conference cycle.
+Any amendments to those motions must be submitted ten days before the opening day of the WSC.
+Amendments to CAR and CAT motions are subject to a vetting process.
+The WSC Cofacilitators will ensure that the amendments are clear and lend themselves to a yes/no vote.
 Once arriving at the conference, the body is usually ready to make a decision.
-The old business session occurs early in the conference week.
+The CAR-related Discussion and Decisions session occurs early in the conference week.
 The items contained in the CAR are the culmination of the work from the previous cycle, and finalizing them allows the conference to spend the rest of the week having discussions and sessions that will frame much of the work for the next conference cycle.